neiljohari/resume/README.md

 # Resume

-This is a modified LaTeX resume that was originally generated using [resumake](https://latexresu.me/).
+This is a modified version of the LaTeX template [Fancy CV](https://www.sharelatex.com/templates/cv-or-resume/fancy-cv) specifically suited for my resume.